COVID or smoking: Which is worse for your lungs?

 Which is worse for your lungs?

-“They’re both really bad—but bad in different ways,” Dr. Panagis Galiatsatos, an assistant professor at Johns Hopkins’ Division of Pulmonary & Critical Care Medicine, tells Fortune.
+“They’re both really bad—but bad in different ways,” Dr. Panagis Galiatsatos, an assistant professor in Johns Hopkins’s division of pulmonary and critical care medicine, tells Fortune.
 He treats long COVID patients in an outpatient setting, as well as critically ill patients in the ICU, and runs the university’s Tobacco Treatment Clinic.

 “People who experience smoking-related complications experience them after two or three decades of doing that activity, and they’ve suddenly lost their lung function.”